 Student workers are paid only for hours worked, and are not eligible for representation by the Harvard Union of Clerical and Technical Workers (HUCTW).
 Student employees are covered by University policies prohibiting illegal discrimination.

 For further information about employment opportunities at Harvard College Library, please visit the University's Employment @ Harvard site.

-The Harvard College Library Human Resource Services Office is located on the ground floor of Widener Library in Room G-20.
+The Harvard College Library Human Resources Office is located on the ground floor of Widener Library in Room G-20.
 You must have a Harvard ID to enter the building.
 You may call us at 617-495-3721 to set up an appointment if you are interested in coming in to visit our office.
 Widener Library is located in Harvard Yard, so we do not have a street address.
 We are located directly across the street from 1280 Massachusetts Ave.